 Aligning Jobs to Schooling: Vermont Community Awareness

-This integrated marketing campaign will share community college and technical school information with underserved Vermont households and aims to raise awareness among community leaders and citizens.
+This integrated marketing campaign will distribute community college and technical school information to underserved Vermont households and aims to raise awareness of educational resources among community leaders and citizens.
 Americans are presented with a panorama of educational opportunities and with opportunities on how “easy” it is to get loans to pay for these opportunities.
 This picture has been further complicated in recent years by the aggressive marketing efforts of for-profit universities offering continuing education opportunities online.
 The McClure Foundation has held that community colleges provide an accessible and affordable solution for many students.

-The goal for this phase of the campaign is community ownership of our superb community college system.
-CCV has developed a print and online version of a comprehensive publication designed to acquaint Vermonters with CCV’s six certificate and 20 associate degree programs, and show the degree requirements, career tracks, transfer opportunities, employment outlook and earning potential for each.
-In Spring 2012 this brochure was mailed to nearly 23% of Vermont households and is mailed to all prospective students requesting the publication through CCV.
-CCV's new College and Career Guide is now available online.
+The long-term goal for this campaign is enhanced community ownership of Vermont's superb community college system.
+CCV has developed a print and online version of a comprehensive publication designed to acquaint Vermonters with CCV’s 12 certificate and 18 associate degree programs, and show the degree requirements, career tracks, transfer opportunities, employment outlook and earning potential for each.
+This brochure is shared with high school counselors, distributed at college fairs, and mailed to Vermonters who have indicated an interest in attending or returning to public colleges in Vermont.
+CCV's new College and Career Guide is now available online, and a new interactive version will be available when the new CCV website is unveiled in November.
 Funding Partner: Community College of Vermont.

-The second aspect of this initiative is a small grant to the Vermont Journalism Trust to report on college readiness, workforce development, and education issues.
+The second aspect of this initiative is a matching grant to the Vermont Journalism Trust to enhance their capacity to report on college readiness, workforce development, and education issues.